Back to blog

 Conclusion

-If you’re running FRISS and haven’t addressed media authenticity, the deepfake detection FAQ for insurance companies is a good starting point.
+The deepfake detection FAQ for insurance companies covers the most common questions carriers ask.
 For comparison with other tools in the market, see the top deepfake detection tools for insurance in 2026.